joshwtacker/webscraping-apis-movies-the-cranberries/README2.md

-# An Analysis of Movie Performance, Part 2: Data Analysis and Presentation
+# An Analysis of Movie Performance,Part 2: Data Analysis and Presentation

 In this part, you’ll use the datasets you gathered in Part 1 to explore what makes a movie successful.
 You’ll perform exploratory data analysis, create visualizations, and, where appropriate, fit simple statistical models.